bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 Let's say that Alice is trying to pay Emily, or more precisely, Emily is trying to get paid by Alice.
 I'm using this particular phrasing because Emily is the one that has to initiate the whole flow by creating an invoice.
-Her invoice is no longer going to be a hatch.
+Her invoice is no longer going to be a hash.
-What Emily does is she generates some random number z, some number of which is within the finite field we're using for our elliptic curve, and she multiplies it with a generator point, as we always do, so essentially the public point corresponding to that private integer, and she sends uppercase Z to Alice.
+What Emily does is she generates some random number `z`, some number of which is within the finite field we're using for our elliptic curve, and she multiplies it with a generator point, as we always do, so essentially the public point corresponding to that private integer, and she sends `Z` (`Z = z * G`) to Alice.

-So that uppercase Z is now the invoice.So the invoice, instead of being a hash, is and will be curve point.
+So that `Z` is now the invoice, so the invoice, instead of being a hash, will be curve point.
 What Alice does is the following.
 So Alice sees that there are a bunch of intermediate hops, namely Bob, Carol, and Faith.
 And Alice generates four random numbers, one for herself and one for each of the intermediate hops.
-Those random numbers are A, B, C, and D, quite easy to keep track of.
+Those random numbers are `a`, `b`, `c`, and `d`, quite easy to keep track of.
 And she sends her first PTLC message to Bob.
 What does it contain?
-It contains Bob's own secret number, B, as well as a PTLC that is locked to Alice's public point corresponding to her secret number, so uppercase A, and the addition of that, and uppercase Z, which Alice originally received from Emily.
+It contains Bob's own secret number, `b`, as well as a PTLC that is locked to Alice's public point corresponding to her secret number, so `A`, and the addition of that and `Z`, which Alice originally received from Emily (`PTLC(A + Z)`).
 Then Bob, having received this PTLC, he sends a PTLC to Carol, because he knows who the next hop is.
-And that PTLC to Carol is locked to the thing, the value that it was locked to from Alice, A plus B, plus uppercase B, which Bob is trivially able to calculate by simply taking his own secret number that he received and multiplying it to the generated point.
+And that PTLC to Carol is locked to the value that it was locked to from Alice, `A + B`, which Bob is trivially able to calculate by simply taking his own secret number that he received and multiplying it to the generated point.

 However, how then is Bob able to send a PTLC to Carol or how is Carol able to send a PTLC to Dave?
 The interesting thing is that the PTLC that Bob sends to Carol in the Onion message also contains the secret number that Alice generated for Carol.